dudeperf3ct/dudeperf3ct.github.io/_posts/2019-03-04-Mystery-of-Adversarial-Learning.md

 </p>

 <span class='red'>I-know-everything:</span> My dear young padwan, you are learning quite a lot and honestly, keeping up with the pace of reasearch is really a challenge in itself.
 But we have tried to cover and focus on the basic concepts in Deep Learning and its application.
 The journey so far has been like visting a lot of cool stations.
 We visited MLP, CNN, RNN, LSTM & GRU, and also we visited one the very famous places Transfer Learning in CNN and Transfer Learning in NLP.
 Hope you enjoyed the journey.
 A lot is still waiting to be explored.
-One such topic of interest today is about Adveserial Training.
-But before that let me tell you a story about clever horse named Clever Hans who could do arithmetic.
+One such topic of interest today is about Adversarial Training.
+But before that let me tell you a story about *clever horse named Clever Hans who could do arithmetic*.

 <span class='green'>I-know-nothing:</span> Horse doing arithmetic?
 For real?